Did you miss the renewal deadline? Apply for reinstatement.Read more

 Example 7: HIV and Breastfeeding

-This is another SDP that has a clearly identified learning goal which is both relevant to their current practice and self-directed.
+This is another LP that has a clearly identified learning goal which is both relevant to their current practice and self-directed.
 The learning goal is unique, and the activities are self-directed and included online resources, articles, and presentations.

 The RN enhanced their knowledge about HIV and breastfeeding, and in doing so was able to provide evidence informed information to her clients.
 The impact on practice identifies this information and demonstrates how this information allows her clients to be part of the plan and decision-making process.